 I had planned on coming to St Louie in early July for the Shriners Imperial Session but the gas prices have messed up those plans.
 I was going to pull the El Zaribah Shrine float with a 12 foot tall Fez.
 It's quite the sight ... but I guess my next trip to St Louie will be on my Harley instead.
 Hope to see you out in Arizona traveling our long stretch of 66.
 I'll be doing the Fun Run starting in Seligman next weekend.
 Take care.

-The Road Crew - America's Route 66 Band performed at Cuba Fest in Cuba, MO October 18th 2014.
-America's Route 66 Band played their Songs From The Mother Road and their Rockabilly Road CDs at the Belmont Winery on this Saturday evening.
+The Road Crew - America's Route 66 Band performs at The Birthplace of Route 66 Festival in Springfield, MO August 15 & 16, 2015.
+Hear their Songs From The Mother Road and feel their Rockabilly beat on Saturday and Sunday afternoons.